Best Scope for 223 Remington – Top 4 Optics in 2023

 In fact, as you can see from the title, this entry gets my pick for the best budget 223 scope.
 But price is one thing.
 Shooting performance is another thing entirely.
 So, let’s dive in and see how this scope stacks up.

 As with the previous entry, I was very impressed with the glass quality on this scope.
 The images were clear and crisp, even at long range.
+When compared to other scopes in the same price bracket, the Bushnell’s performance stood out, especially in terms of color fidelity and light transmission.
 In an effort to stagger my reviews (and to break up the monotony), I decided to take Bushnell’s 3-9×40 out for testing in the early morning hours.

 Recoil was equally impressive.
 Even though this scope is on the lower end of the price spectrum, it’s still built as solid as they come.
-I had no problem putting it through its paces, and it held up beautifully.
+I tested it on a heavy-recoiling 223 rifle and the scope held zero perfectly, a testament to its robust construction.

 Shooting is reliable, trusty, and precise.
 Given its budget-friendly price point, I’d say you’ve got yourself a winner.